Posted in Uncategorized, Throwback Thursday

 “The King kills those closest to him […] he loves them at first, calling them to his side to make himself shine and then he cannot tolerate that they eclipse him.”

-Of course, there is also a contemporary parallel between Epstein’s island and Katheryn Howard’s past at her aunt’s home, supposedly being trained as a lady-in-waiting.
-In Gregory’s novel about Katheryn’s short time as Queen she reveals that this finishing school in Norfolk is a magnet for the men of the area who are allowed to visit the girls at night.
+Of course, there is also a contemporary parallel between Katheryn Howard’s past at her aunt’s home and Epstein scandal.
+She was supposedly being trained as a lady-in-waiting but Gregory’s past novel about Katheryn’s short time as Queen reveals that this finishing school in Norfolk is a magnet for the men of the area who are allowed to visit the girls at night.
 Katheryn has always been portrayed as promiscuous and it is thought by more recent historians that she was sexually active from a very young age of about twelve to thirteen.
-We would consider this grooming of a minor for sexual exploitation and it’s worth remembering that she was executed for treason due to her infidelity with Thomas Culpepper, who had been the King’s favourite, but also for adultery with young men she met before she’d ever come to court.
-He changed the law specifically to do this when he had the evidence to sign her death warrant anyway.
+We would now consider this grooming of a minor for sexual exploitation and it’s worth remembering that she was executed for treason due to her infidelity with Thomas Culpepper, who had been the King’s favourite, but also for adultery with young men she met before she’d ever come to court.
+Henry changed the law specifically to charge her with this when he had the evidence to sign her death warrant anyway.
 He’s not alone in his predilection for young women.
 His best friend Charles Brandon, Duke of Suffolk, has a young ‘ward’ who lives at Grimsthorpe Castle in my home county of Lincolnshire.
 As a middle aged man he thinks nothing of marrying her as soon as she’s of age and taking her property as his own.
 He’s also a lot less appealing when I’m not imagining Henry Cavill who played him in The Tudors.
 I found the scenes where Henry is brought to Katheryn’s bedchamber almost unbearable to read, but I can’t deny that they are well written.
 Henry is described as bloated, sweating and leaning upon his courtiers who have to heave him into bed with this young girl.
 We know he is likely to be impotent at this point in his life, but the fact that this tiny girl has to try and initiate sexual activity with him made me feel sick.
 I felt a tremendous pity for her and a hope that she found some moments of happiness and love in her short life.

-Gregory writes Jane as a woman who lost her husband, her status and her role as a mother to serve this tyrant King.
+Gregory writes Jane as a woman who lost her husband, her status and her role as a mother to serve this tyrant King’s court.
 It’s so fascinating to read how she stays within the King’s good graces for such a length of time.
-Here the author writes an alliance that might explain that, but we can see she’s intelligent, speaks several languages, is good at reading people and has a shrewd ability to sense which way the King might drift next.
+Here the author writes an alliance that might explain that, but we can see she’s intelligent in her own right, speaks several languages, is good at reading people and has a shrewd ability to sense which way the King might drift next.
 I found myself admiring her quick thinking and felt she could have easily been a politician or spin doctor in modern times.
 Something that stood out strongly in this novel was the misogyny, which wasn’t surprising but still felt desperately unfair.
 After Henry suffers his jousting accident he is unconscious for anything from 45 minutes to a couple of hours, with Anne distraught and by his side.
 Later she miscarries and as awful as that experience is, having been there more than once, what struck me was the shame and guilt she was made to feel.
 The rush to clean her up and change the bed, making sure it’s all presentable and the Queen looks well enough to accept a visit from the King.
 Her brother George is the only man who goes to bring comfort, not caring what state she is in.
-This belief that women are unclean and should come to a marriage bed untouched, no matter how experienced her new husband may be, does breed a resentment and fury into those women who start to question but it can’t be voiced yet.
+This belief that women are unclean and should come to a marriage bed untouched, no matter how experienced her new husband may be, does breed a resentment and fury into those women.
+That can start to question in their own mind but it can’t be voiced yet.
 This is about little rebellions and pushing the boundaries of the powers they do have and Jane is very good at this, knowing which powerful men to trust and those to placate.
 I found the book gripping even though I knew the outcome would not change and I think that’s a great skill to have.
-Phillipa Gregory takes people we know from school and history books and makes them into living breathing humans, with wants and needs that are no different from ours.
-I felt Jane’s loneliness and this was perhaps why she helped Katheryn.
-Both have had very little love in their lives and for Jane living this vicariously was tempting, but very dangerous.
-This was an interesting look at the Tudor court from the viewpoint of a character whose position makes her almost invisible and a very compelling witness.
+Gregory takes people we know from school and history books and makes them into living breathing humans, with wants and needs that are no different from ours.
+I felt Jane’s loneliness and this was perhaps why she helped Katheryn in her love affairs.
+Both have had very little love in their lives and for Jane living this vicariously was so tempting, but very dangerous.
+This was an interesting look at the Tudor court from the viewpoint of a character whose position makes her almost invisible but also a very compelling witness.

 Meet the Author